Student Advisors

 I am currently enrolled in an English program and want to apply for a mainstream program.
 What do I do?

 Firstly, find out about the different programs that are available to International students to study at CIT.
-Then fill out an application form and submit it to the International Services Unit.
+Then go to How to Apply: CIT International to complete the onlineapplication. .

-A Student Advisor from the International Services Unit attends the English Centre every Wednesday (during term time) from 12.30pm.
-Advisors can assist you with questions you may have regarding things like: program choice; English levels required; whether you need an IELTS test; visa requirements and starting times for your study.
+An International Student Advisor in the International Services Unit can assist you with questions you may have regarding things like: program choice; English levels required; whether you need an IELTS test; visa requirements and starting times for your study.

 I have a packaged offer for an English program and main program but I didn’t meet the entry requirement for my main program.
 What do I do?

-As soon as you know that you might not achieve the English levels you require, make an appointment to see a Student Advisor either at the English Centre on a Wednesday or at the International Services Unit to discuss your situation.
-We will be able to provide you with the options that may be available to you.
+As soon as you know that you might not achieve the English levels you require, make an appointment to see an International Student Advisor to discuss your situation.
+We will be able to advise you with the options available to you.
 These may include changing your mainstream program choice, undertaking further English, undertaking an IELTS test, and in some cases returning home.
 Each situation is different.
 Do not assume that your situation will be exactly the same as your classmate.

 Who do I contact if I have issues related to payment of my CIT fees?

 As a continuing student you will be able to apply for an instalment plan to allow you to pay your fees over a period of time.
-These applications are individual and are not guaranteed.
+These applications are assessed individually and are not guaranteed to be approved.
 You must apply for this option prior to your fees being due for the semester or you will receive late payment fees.
 Your previous payment history, and the reason you provide for needing this arrangement will be taken into consideration.
 A delayed payment fee of $250 will apply.
-You will need to complete the form and pay the required first instalment.
+You will need to send an email to ISFinance@cit.edu.au with your request and pay the required first instalment.
 Please note there are late fees that apply if you enter into an instalment agreement and then do not make payment by the new payment dates.
-Contact the International Services Unit to apply for this plan.

 What can International Student Advisors help me with and how do I make an appointment with them?

 Student Advisors have their offices at the International Services Unit which is located at the Bruce CIT Campus in Room C102.
-They also visit other campuses during the week to meet with international students.
+They are also at Reid CIT Campus in Room A08 during term time: Mondays to Thursdays, 9am to 4.30pm.

 I am unable to attend the graduation ceremony.
 What do I do?